ndibernardo/flake/README.md

 The default target never updates inputs, uses `sudo`, or activates the result.
 `HOST` defaults to `daedalus`; override it with `HOST=<name> make`.

-The same public build can be run without Make:
+The same build can be run without Make:

 ```
 nix build --no-update-lock-file \